minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 	[TransmissionRiskLevel] [int] NOT NULL,
 	[PublishedToEksOn] [datetime] NULL,
 	[PublishedToInteropOn] [datetime] NULL,
     [IsStuffing] [bit] NOT NULL
-	CONSTRAINT [PK_DailyKeys] PRIMARY KEY CLUSTERED
+	CONSTRAINT [PK_DiagnosisKeys] PRIMARY KEY CLUSTERED
 	(
 		[Id] ASC
 	)
 )
 ```

-TODO:
-- IsStuffing, is this needed?
-- Dates so that EOL can be ensured.
-- Ryan, better describe the epsilon sets, it's stolen from automata theory and not everyone will know that.

-### Workflow: IncomingBatchJobs (new)
+### Interop: IncomingBatchJobs (new)

-This table contains information on interop incoming batches.
-It has a FK to ExternalTemporaryExposureKeys so batches are linked.
+This is the worklow table for incoming batches.
+It has a FK to `Interop.TemporaryExposureKeys` so batches are linked.

 ```
 CREATE TABLE [dbo].[IncomingBatchJobs] (